Rise in input costs putting pressure on Cement manufacturer's profitability: ICRA

-New Delhi, March 21 (IANS) Rise in input costs have exerted pressure on the profitability of cement manufacturers, which is bound to adversely reflect in its Q4 FY2021 performance, ICRA said in a note.
+New Delhi: Rise in input costs have exerted pressure on the profitability of cement manufacturers, which is bound to adversely reflect in its Q4 FY2021 performance, ICRA said in a note.

 Input costs have risen over the last few months as the prices of major input materials - coal, pet coke and diesel - are on an upward trend, resulting in higher power, fuel and freight expenses.